 With only one week remaining, you're probably feeling a little stressed, a little excited and very impatient.
 It's likely that you're running on very little sleep, so make sure you don't pack the coffee maker just yet.
-I find it's always one of the essentials that usually travels with me in the car, needing to keep good friends close at hand.
+It's always one of the essentials that usually travels in the car.

 2. Pack an Essentials Box

 Pack a box with clothes and toiletries you'll need for your trip and the first few nights in your new home.
 Make sure everyone in your family has their own essentials box with everything they need.